-- During the design phase, a Level II Contamination Assessment will be conducted for locations with risk ratings of "medium" or "high", if the identified contamination concerns have the potential to impact the existing and / or proposed project right-of-way. - Air pollution associated with the creation of airborne particles will be controlled using watering or the application of other control materials in accordance with FDOT's Standard Specifications for Road and Bridge Construction. - All applicable best management practices contained in the latest editions of the FDOT Standard Specifications for Road and Bridge Construction and the Construction Project Administration Manual will be adhered to during construction of the planned improvements. - Minimization of wetland and surface water impacts will be evaluated further during the design phase of the project to the extent possible, i.e. changes in the typical section to avoid and minimize wetland impacts and use of BMPS to avoid and minimize impacts to water quality. - Coordination with the appropriate regulatory agencies will be conducted throughout the design phase for permitting; FDOT's Standard Specifications for Road and Bridge Construction will be adhered to during the construction phase of the project. - A Stormwater Management Plan will be developed to provide conveyance and treatment for stormwater runoff from impervious surfaces. - Conduct a limited roost survey for Florida Bonneted Bat during design. - Standard Manatee Conditions for In-water activities to be implemented during construction.
+- 1. FTE is committed to the construction of feasible and reasonable noise abatement measures.
+Three potentially feasible and reasonable noise barrier systems have been identified for this project.
+Final recommendations on the construction of abatement measures and detailed noise / cost analyses will be performed during the final design process to support the need, feasibility and reasonableness of providing abatement.
+Community input regarding type, height and locations of the final barriers will be solicited from area stakeholders. - 2.
+During the design phase, a Level II Contamination Assessment will be conducted for locations with risk ratings of "medium" or "high", if the identified contamination concerns have the potential to impact the existing and / or proposed project right-of-way.
+As noted in the Pond Siting Report, results of the Level I CSER will be considered during the design phase with respect to proposed drainage features. - Air pollution associated with the creation of airborne particles will be controlled using watering or the application of other control materials in accordance with FDOT's Standard Specifications for Road and Bridge Construction. - All applicable best management practices (BMPs)contained in the latest editions of the FDOT Standard Specifications for Road and Bridge Construction and the Construction Project Administration Manual will be adhered to during construction of the planned improvements. - 5.
+Minimization of wetland and surface water impacts will be evaluated further during the design phase of the project to the extent possible, i.e. changes in the typical section to avoid and minimize wetland impacts and use of BMPs to avoid and minimize impacts to water quality.